U Idioms

 - rich and famous people, the highest class of people

-The private club was full of what looked like the upper crust of the city.
+The private club was full of the upper crust of the city.

 upper hand